sjmikler/on-pruning-methods-for-neural-networks/README.md

 # Modules

-They contain code for the experiment.
-They might define their own command line arguments and experimental parameters.
+They contain code for running the experiment and they use parameters from **experiments** file.
+They might define their own command line arguments and experiment parameters.

 [Available modules](modules/README.md)

 # Python `run.py`

-`run.py` is setting the machine and parsing the experiments.
-It is a module from `modules` directory that does all the training.
-Module should be specified with `experiment.yaml/module` as a parameter in **default config**.
+`run.py` is parsing the experiments and running a module.
+It is the module from `modules` directory that does all the training.
+Module should be specified as a parameter in **default config**.
 Before module starts the training, experiments will be parsed...

 # Fancy parsing with `eval`